melaniasala/RecSys-Competition/README.md

 ### User-Specific Recommender

 The recommender system divides the users based on the number of interactions and predicts for each of these groups with a different ensemble.
 For example, for predicting for users with few interactions, TopPop has a higher weight than others.
+For more details, please refer to the script `UserSpecific.ipynb`.

 ### XGBoost

 The system leverages XGBoost, using features such as user activity, popularity score, latent features coming from a Deep Encoder, and scores coming from predictions of the most performant ensemble.
+For more details, please refer to the script `XGBoost.ipynb`.

+## Data Preprocessing

+The data preprocessing phase involved several steps to enhance the performance of the recommenders.
+Cold users and items were removed from the User-Item Interaction Matrix (URM) to reduce noise and improve the accuracy of the recommendations.
+A mapping was implemented to revert to the original user and item IDs for submission.
+The existing class was modified to automatically manage the presence of cold users and items and preprocessed URMs.
+The implementation can be found in 'Data Preprocessing.ipynb'.

+## Wrappers

+A wrapper for `LinearCombinationEnsemble` was created from scratch to automate the training and inference for recommenders built of different ones.
+This wrapper exploits the ability of the ensemble to combine the strengths of multiple recommenders and mitigate their weaknesses, leading to more accurate and diverse recommendations.

+Analogously the 'UserSpecific' class was implemented, making the use of a combination of Recommenders specific to the user, based on its profile length, more intuitive.

+See 'Recommenders' folder for a deeper insight.

 ## Results